Matt Le Tissier: Post-retirement

 Le Tissier retweeted a post on Twitter concerning the Bucha massacre, committed during Russia's 2022 invasion of Ukraine, suggesting the media was lying in its coverage of the event.
-Following backlash, Le Tissier stepped down from his role as a Club Ambassador at Southampton on 6 April.
+Following backlash, Le Tissier stepped down from his role as a club ambassador at Southampton on 6 April.

-On 4 May 2022, Jersey Bulls cancelled an appearance of Le Tissier after he was previously announced as the special guest at their awards dinner following fan backlash.
+On 4 May 2022, the Jersey Bulls cancelled an appearance of Le Tissier after he was previously announced as the special guest at their awards dinner, following fan backlash.

 In February 2024, Le Tissier was probed by the Advertising Standards Authority for misconduct while promoting and advertising Supreme CBD, owned by ex-boxer Anthony Fowler.
-Fowler along with other celebrities including Paul Merson, Le Tissier and John Hartson have all been investigated and issued with a warning by the ASA.
-The ASA investigation concluded that their social media posts have been found to be commercial in nature, and not "honest" opinions about the benefits of CBD, since they were being financially rewarded for their posts.
+Fowler along with other celebrities, including Paul Merson, Le Tissier and John Hartson, have all been investigated and issued with a warning by the ASA.
+The ASA investigation concluded that their social media posts have been found to be commercial in nature and not "honest" opinions about the benefits of CBD, since they were being financially rewarded for their posts.
 The investigation also concluded that the posts made by these celebrities were making unlawful medical claims about the use of CBD, which is prohibited by the Medicines and Healthcare products Regulatory Agency.

 In June 2024, Le Tissier joined non-league club Sholing as an associate director.

+In April 2026, Le Tissier's return to Southampton as Advisor to the Board, was officially confirmed.

 Personal life

 Le Tissier married his childhood sweetheart Cathy, and had two children.
 The couple divorced in 1997; Cathy and the children moved back to Guernsey, after which he had a relationship with Home and Away and Emmerdale actress Emily Symons, before marrying Angela Nabulsi in April 2008 in a small ceremony.
 Together, they have one daughter.
 All three of Le Tissier's brothers – Mark, Kevin and Carl – also played football, but never professionally.
-Mark is currently secretary of Guernsey F.C.
+Mark is currently secretary of Guernsey.

-Le Tissier is not related to fellow Guernsey born football player Maya Le Tissier, although her father did play football with him.
+Le Tissier is not related to fellow Guernsey-born football player Maya Le Tissier, although her father did play football with him.